thoelkef/visualstudio-docs.de-de/docs/vs-2015/modeling/customizing-copy-behavior.md

   Der Benutzer kann kopierte Elemente in ein Ziel einfügen, das gemäß DSL-Definition die Elemente akzeptiert.
 In einer DSL, die aus der Projektmappenvorlage "Komponenten" generiert wurde, kann der Benutzer beispielsweise Ports in Komponenten einfügen, nicht aber in das Diagramm.
 Und er kann Komponenten in das Diagramm einfügen, nicht aber in andere Komponenten.

 ## <a name="customizing-copy-and-paste-behavior"></a>Anpassen des Verhaltens beim Kopieren und Einfügen
- Weitere Informationen zum Anpassen des Modells mit Programmcode finden Sie unter [navigieren und Aktualisieren eines Modells im Programmcode](../modeling/navigating-and-updating-a-model-in-program-code.md).
+ For more information about customizing the model by using program code, see [Navigating and Updating a Model in Program Code](../modeling/navigating-and-updating-a-model-in-program-code.md).

- **Aktivieren oder deaktivieren Sie kopieren, Ausschneiden und einfügen.**
+ **Enable or disable copy, cut, and paste.**
-Legen Sie im DSL-Explorer die Eigenschaft **Kopiervorgang aktivieren** des Knotens **Editor** fest.
+In DSL Explorer, set the **Enable Copy Paste** property of the **Editor** node.

- **Kopieren Sie Verknüpfungen in das gleiche Ziel.** So kann z. b. ein kopiertes Kommentarfeld mit dem gleichen Subjekt Element verknüpft werden.
+ **Copy links to the same target.** For example, to have a copied comment box linked to the same subject element.
-Legen Sie die Eigenschaft " **Kopieren** " der Rolle auf " **Kopieren" nur an den Link weiter**.
-Weitere Informationen finden Sie unter [Anpassen des Verhaltens](#customizeLinks)von Verknüpfungs Kopien.
+Set the **Propagates Copy** property of the role to **Propagate copy to link only**.
+For more information, see [Customizing Link Copy Behavior](#customizeLinks).

  Kopieren Sie verknüpfte Elemente.
 Wenn Sie ein neues Element kopieren, werden beispielsweise auch Kopien verknüpfter Kommentarfelder erstellt.
-Legen Sie die Eigenschaft **Kopie** Verteilen der Rolle auf **Kopie an Link und gegenteiligen Rollen**Inhaber weitergeben fest.
-Weitere Informationen finden Sie unter [Anpassen des Verhaltens](#customizeLinks)von Verknüpfungs Kopien.
+Set the **Propagates Copy** property of the role to **Propagate copy to link and opposite role player**.
+For more information, see [Customizing Link Copy Behavior](#customizeLinks).

- **Duplizieren Sie Elemente schnell, indem Sie kopieren und einfügen.** Normalerweise ist das Element, das Sie gerade kopiert haben, weiterhin ausgewählt, und Sie können nicht denselben Elementtyp auf dem Element einfügen.
+ **Rapidly duplicate elements by copying and pasting.** Normally, the item you just copied is still selected, and you cannot paste the same type of element onto it.
 Fügen Sie der Domänenklasse eine Direktive für Elementzusammenführungen hinzu, und legen Sie sie für vorwärts gerichtete Zusammenführungen in der übergeordneten Klasse fest.
 Dies hat die gleichen Auswirkungen auf Ziehvorgänge.
-Weitere Informationen finden Sie unter [Anpassen der Element Erstellung und-](../modeling/customizing-element-creation-and-movement.md)Verschiebung.
+For more information, see [Customizing Element Creation and Movement](../modeling/customizing-element-creation-and-movement.md).

  \- oder -